 Union Pacific to miss margin forecast as costs mount

-June 7 (Reuters) - Union Pacific Corp UNP.N on Tuesday warned it would miss full-year margin targets as the railroad operator takes on rising costs related to fuel, wages and its network.
+June 7 (Reuters) - Union Pacific Corp UNP.N on Tuesday warned it would miss full-year margin targets as the U.S. railroad operator battles rising fuel prices and network costs.

-The Nebraska-based company's incremental operating margin is expected to drop below the original forecast of mid-60%.
+A labor crunch and weather-related outages also contributed to "choppy progress" over the last couple of weeks, the company said.

+Staff shortages caused by COVID-19 cases are among the challenges facing North American railroad operators, as they struggle to meet higher shipping volumes following a rebound in manufacturing from pandemic lows.

 "Inflationary pressures beyond fuel have increased since the beginning of the year, and we now expect our all-in inflation to be around 4% for the full year," Chief Financial officer Jennifer Hamann said at the UBS Global Industrials and Transportation Conference.